 - a.
-Submit a Change in Method of Delivery Application Part 1.
+Submit a Change in Method of Delivery Educational Offerings Application- Part 1.
 DEAC reviews the application and then sends the institution a letter requesting access to one completed program.
 The institution will receive an invoice for the review fee. - b.
-Submit a Change in Method of Delivery Application Part 2 providing access to one completed program for off-site subject specialist review.
-The institution receives the off-site subject specialist report and has 90 days to respond to any determination of partly met or unmet standards. - c.
+Submit a Change in Method of Delivery Application Part 2 providing Degree or Non-Degree Educational Offerings Report and access to one completed program for off-site subject specialist review.
+The institution receives the off-site subject specialist report and has 90 days to respond to any determination of partially met or unmet standards. - c.
 The Commission reviews all documentation submitted to date and approves or denies the substantive change in accordance with accreditation standards.
 DEAC notifies the institution in writing within 30 days of the Commission's action and notifies the U.S. Department of Education and other relevant constituencies in accordance with Section X, Notification and Information Sharing. - 4.
-Contracting for Educational Delivery: An institution that contracts for the delivery of up to 50 percent of its curriculum must obtain approval from the Commission prior to implementing the contract, as follows: - An institution seeking to contract 26 percent to 50 percent of its curriculum for educational delivery with an accredited organization, or institution, or - An institution seeking to contract up to 50 percent of its curriculum for educational delivery with an education provider (unaccredited) or other organization.
+Contracting for Educational Delivery: Substantive change requirements for an institution that contracts with an unaccredited organization or organization not certified to participate in the title IV HEA programs to provide more than 25% of one or more of the institution's educational programs are applicable to: - An accredited institution that enters into a contract with another